Cognigy/Documentation/docs/en/docs/ai/endpoints/genesys.md

 16. In the upper-left corner, click **Save**, then **Publish**.

-When your inbound message flow was created, you will this flow in the architecture list.
+After creating your inbound message flow, you will see this flow in the architect list.

 To learn more about designing the flow, see [Configure Inbound Message Flow](https://help.mypurecloud.com/articles/inbound-message-flows/) settings.